anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter05.md

 A Descriptor File defines the configuration required by the checking tool in a common schema.
 This file can be used as the input of checking tool(let's call it "checker") to validate the hardware settings meeting the requirement.
 Thanks to the descriptor file, user can validate if hardware matching requirement, and outcome the failure reason for invalid hardware.
-The failure reason would guide user for the correctness and another round of validation after that. hardware integration validation stage must happen before the software stack deployment.
+The failure reason would guide user for the correctness and after then user can have another round of validation after that.
+Hardware integration validation stage must happen before the software stack deployment.

 | Ref # | sub-category | Description |
 |----|------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|